Sequence and Consequence: Sequentiality

 But in any $\omega$-sequence model where (a)--(c) are true, (d) must be true as well.
 Suppose for contradiction that (a)--(c) are true at $\sigma$ but (d) is false there.
 Then $\sigma$ has a first $\neg(p\vee q)$-tail, at which $r$ is false; let $n$ be the rank of that tail.
 Since (c) is true at $\sigma$, $n$ cannot be 0, so $\sigma^{[n-1:]}$ exists.
 Either $p$ or $q$ is true at $\sigma^{[n-1:]}$.
 If $p$ is, then $\sigma^{[n:]}$ is the first $\neg p$-tail of $\sigma^{[n-1:]}$, so $\neg p > r$ is false at $\sigma^{[n-1:]}$, contradicting (a).
 Similarly, if $q$ is true at $\sigma^{[n-1:]}$, $\sigma^{[n:]}$ is the first $\neg q$ tail of $\sigma^{[n-1:]}$, so $\neg q > r$ is false at $\sigma^{[n-1:]}$, contradicting (b).

-Thus the following axiom schema, which says that (d) follows from (a)--(c), is valid on $\omega$-sequence models:
+The following axiom schema, which says that (d) follows from (a)--(c), is thus valid on $\omega$-sequence models:

 Let \vanf be the result of adding Sequentiality to \vflat (i.e., the smallest extension of \vflat including every instance of Sequentiality and closed under Detachment and Normality).
-We have just shown that \vanf is sound for $\omega$-sequence frames; we will presently see that it is also complete for them.
+We have just shown that \vanf is sound for $\omega$-sequence frames.
+It will also turn out to be complete for such frames.
+Hence \vanf is our sought-after logic of $\omega$-sequences.

-Note that that given the validity of the 4 axiom in \vflat, the necessitation of Sequentiality is equivalent to the following variant version which turns the final material conditional into a strict conditional:
+Note that given the validity of the 4 and T axioms in \vflat, the necessitation of Sequentiality is equivalent to the following variant which turns the final material conditional into a strict conditional:

-This principle (which hence gives an equivalent axiomatization of \vflat) shows that Sequentiality can be seen as saying that a certain property of propositions---the property of being a proposition $p$ such that $\Box(p \to (\neg p > r))$---is closed under finite disjunction.
+This principle hence gives an equivalent axiomatization of \vflat, and shows that Sequentiality can be seen as saying that a certain property of propositions---the property of being a proposition $p$ such that $\Box(p \to (\neg p > r))$---is closed under finite disjunction.

-Since Sequentiality will play an important role in what follows, it is instructive to consider a special case of it, namely where $r$ is simply the disjunction $p\vee q$.
-Given our definition of $\Box$ and Normality, this is equivalent to the following:
+Since Sequentiality will play an important role in what follows, it is instructive to consider a special case of it, where $r$ is simply the disjunction $p\vee q$.
+Given our definition of $\Box$ and Normality, this is equivalent to: